Wednesday, 9 April 2014

 Summary

-goals; Create a racing game with one track based on a real-world
+Main goals; Create a racing game with one track based on a real-world circuit (Stretton Circuit, Leicester) with an interactive element in the form of a playable vehicle which represents the main character.

 Platform